 With insufficient understanding of the ecology of the plains, farmers had conducted extensive deep plowing of the virgin topsoil of the Great Plains during the previous decade; this had displaced the native, deep-rooted grasses that normally trapped soil and moisture even during periods of drought and high winds.
 The rapid mechanization of farm equipment, especially small gasoline tractors, and widespread use of the combine harvester contributed to farmers’ decisions to convert arid grassland (much of which received no more than 10 inches (~250 mm) of precipitation per year) to cultivated cropland.
 During the drought of the 1930s, the unanchored soil turned to dust, which the prevailing winds blew away in huge clouds that sometimes blackened the sky.Wikipedia Dust Bowl

 If we let natural soil and vegetative cycles guide us, we get to no-till cultivation.
 A grass prairie (which we’re trying to replicate for a wheat or other cereal field) never has its soil turned over.
 Instead, dead plant matter accumulates on the surface and new growth must push up through it.
 The natural mulch traps moisture in the soil and protects it from erosion and runoff during rainstorms.
-We’re also learning now about the complex web of fungi and microorganisms in the soil that are disturbed by plowing.
+We’re also learning now about the complex web of fungi and microorganisms in the soil, which are disturbed by plowing.

 No-till, then is essentially planting into an unplowed field.
 This goes against at least three millennia of plow agriculture, but bare earth is really only found in one other biome: deserts, which are not known for their fecundity.
 Nature abhors a vacuum and modern no-till ends up using lots of herbicides to control weeds in the unplowed fields.